chord progressions in tonal music

 Why was this web site set up?

 This site has been set up as a precursor to publishing and to support the book Syntactic Structures in Music.
-This presents a new theory that demonstrates, once voice leading patterns have been accounted for, how chord progressions work in tonal music and how these create musical phrase structures that are similar, in ways, to natural language structures.
-I want to get more feedback on the contents and format of the book before approaching publishers.
+This presents a new theory that demonstrates, (once voice leading patterns have been accounted for), how chord progressions work in tonal music and how these patterns create musical phrase structures that are similar, in ways, to natural language structures.
+I want to get more feedback on the contents and format before publication in book form.

 What is on it?